b2io/handbook/who-we-are.md

 # Who we are

-Base Two is a multi-city company of experienced developers working together to turn ideas into beautiful software.
+Base Two is a multi-city company of experienced developers working together to create software that moves people.
 We work as individuals and teams with small and large companies — local and abroad — to improve processes around software development and deliver user-focused products and applications.
+We build software that helps real people solve real problems with greater ease through a flexible approach that prioritizes our clients and the end-user.

 We strive to be a forward-thinking and constantly improving collection of knowledgeable individuals.
 We work together to exceed what we could do alone.
 Openness, honesty, and empathy are the building blocks of our culture.